 There are other important factors that you need to be aware of when deciding on life insurance vs Over 50s Fixed Life Insurance, so please read all the information available, and contact Legal & General for more information.

 Please remember that neither of these plans are a savings or investment product and have no cash value unless a valid claim is made.

 What's the difference between Terminal Illness Cover and Critical Illness Cover?

-Terminal Illness Cover is included on our policies at no extra cost (minimum term of two years).
+Terminal Illness Cover is included on our life insurance policies at no extra cost (minimum term of two years).
 It could pay out your chosen amount of cover if you're diagnosed with a terminal illness and have a life expectancy of 12 months or less, rather than on death.
-Providing financial support at a time when it could be needed the most.
+It can help provide financial support at a time when it could be needed most.

 Critical Illness Cover is available to add to your Life Insurance or Decreasing Life Insurance at an additional cost.
 It's designed to pay out your chosen amount of cover if you're diagnosed with or undergo a medical procedure for one of our specified critical illnesses during the length of your policy and you survive for 14 days from diagnosis.

 Find out more about the difference between terminal illness and critical illness cover.
 Please remember that life insurance is not a savings or investment product and has no cash value unless a valid claim is made.